 AT&T Prepaid Plans

-AT&T has a set of prepaid phone plans, under their GoPhone line.
-These plans come with an abundance of data, which has doubled since January 2016.
+AT&T has a set of prepaid cellphone plans, under their GoPhone line.
+These no-contract plans come with an abundance of data, which has doubled since January 2016.

 AT&T's GoPhone plans do not require a credit check and are not as pricey compared to its monthly plans.

-AT&T also offers a couple of other unique plans.
-You can enjoy AT&T's service for just a couple of dollars per day or even for $0.25 a minute.
+This wireless carrier also offers a couple of other unique plans.
+You can enjoy AT&T's service for just a couple of dollars per day (which grants you data allotment of up 100 Mbps, but it's optional) or even for $0.25 a minute.
+There is also a basic plan that allows you unlimited talk and text for an affordable monthly fee.

 AT&T Unlimited Plans